Extraction of the color dipole amplitude with physics-informed neural networks: Abstract

 \section{Abstract}

-The universality of the color dipole amplitude is a cornerstone of high-energy Quantum Chromodynamics (QCD).
+The process-independence of the color dipole amplitude is a cornerstone of high-energy Quantum Chromodynamics (QCD).
 However, standard phenomenological approaches typically rely on rigid parametric ansatzes and often require ad-hoc geometric adjustments to reconcile inclusive and diffractive measurements.
 To resolve this tension, we introduce Physics-Informed Neural Networks (PINNs) employing a ``Teacher--Student'' strategy.
-The rigorous momentum-space Balitsky-Kovchegov evolution dynamics act as the ``Teacher,'' constraining the solution manifold, while the network ``Student'' is refined against inclusive HERA $F_2$ data.
+The physics-based momentum-space Balitsky-Kovchegov evolution dynamics act as the ``Teacher,'' constraining the solution manifold, while the network ``Student'' is refined against inclusive HERA $F_2$ data.
 This approach extracts a model-independent dipole amplitude without assuming initial states.
-Strikingly, we demonstrate that this amplitude---without parameter retuning or geometric rescaling---successfully predicts exclusive $J/\psi$ photoproduction cross-sections.
-This zero-parameter prediction rigorously confirms the universality of the gluon saturation scale and establishes PINNs as a transformative paradigm for uncovering non-perturbative QCD structures.
+Strikingly, we demonstrate that this amplitude---without parameter retuning or geometric rescaling---successfully predicts the absolute normalization and kinematic dependence of exclusive $J/\psi$ photoproduction cross-sections.
+This parameter-free prediction of the saturation dynamics provides promising evidence for the process-independence of the gluon saturation scale and establishes PINNs as a transformative paradigm for uncovering non-perturbative QCD structures.